About

 The Big Lie

-- Roman and ACRU spread lies about fraud in the 2020 election, including claims that Dominion voting machines were unreliable and showed high levels of error.
+- Roman and the ACRU spread lies about fraud in the 2020 election, including claims that Dominion voting machines were unreliable and showed high levels of error.

 - Her organization also claimed that “6 frauds were ‘more than sufficient’ to swing” the outcome of the election outcome.